C-huck/gesture-handshape-perception/gesture-meaning-project/README.md

     - vectors characterize words based on their co-occurrence with other words (within Common Crawl dataset).
 8. Semantic Distance was calculated as the average pairwise euclidean distance between each verb's vector
 9. Calculate semantically-matched baseline (chance):
     - compiled a list of 1,015 verbs from FrameNet whose superordinate categories entailed movement (e.g., self motion) or manipulation (e.g., cause impact)
     - randomly drew 20 verbs from this list (with replacement)
     - computed the mean semantic distance, repeating this process 413 times

 # Analysis

-## Internal consistency
+***A1: Inter-set (self) similarity:***
+1. Compute mean pair-wise SD for action verbs, SD(action verbs);

-1. Compute mean pair-wise SD for (a) every set of action-verbs and (b) every set of gesture-verbs
+2. Compute mean pair-wise SD for gesture verbs, SD(gesture verbs); and
-2.

-## Consistency between action-verbs and gesture-verbs

-1. Compute mean pair-wise SD for action-verbs with gesture-verbs
+3. *Baseline*: Compute mean pair-wise SD for randomly generated verbs, SD(random verbs)

+***A2: Intra-set similarity:***
+1. Compute SD between action verbs and gesture verbs, SD(action verbs, gesture verbs)
+2. *Baseline*: Compute SD between action verbs and random verbs, SD(action verbs, random verbs)

+# Results

+# Interpretation

+Despite the reported low interpretation accuracy of silent gesture, the present, more nuanced analysis suggests that non-signers consider only a certain range of interpretations for silent gestures, and that these interpretations are semantically similar to the actions the gestures represent.
+This approach strengthens the hypothesis that gestures are constructed and perceived by way of shared underlying event representations (van Nispen et al., ibid.) and that there are shared means of en/decoding these representations (Emmorey, 2014; Taub, 2001).

 # References